How to Tackle High Credit Card Balances

 Transfer to a Lower Interest Rate Credit Card

 Your interest rate plays a major role in paying off your credit card balance.
 That's because a portion of each of your monthly payments will go toward interest in the form of a finance charge.
-The higher your interest rate, the higher you monthly finance charges and the more of your monthly payment that will be applied to interest.
+The higher your interest rate, the higher your monthly finance charges, and the more of your monthly payment will be applied to interest.